SaaS Valuation Calculator

 Last reviewed: April 2026

 A SaaS valuation in 2026 is built from three parallel models: an ARR multiple method (baseline × growth × NRR × margin × Rule of 40), a 10-year DCF with terminal value, and a comparable-transactions method that benchmarks against public cloud peers.
 No single method is correct on its own — the best buyers reconcile all three.
 This calculator reproduces the exact framework used by Bessemer, SaaS Capital, and strategic M&A bankers, adapted for founders without a finance team.
-The BVP Emerging Cloud Index median (~6.8× as of Q1 2026) anchors the ARR multiple; your growth rate, NRR, gross margin, and Rule of 40 then stack modifiers on top.
+The BVP Emerging Cloud Index has historically produced median EV/Revenue multiples in the 5×–9× range across market cycles, with recent periods settling near 6×–7×; this calculator anchors its baseline at 6.8× to reflect mid-cycle cloud comps — your growth rate, NRR, gross margin, and Rule of 40 then stack modifiers on top. your growth rate, NRR, gross margin, and Rule of 40 then stack modifiers on top.
 If you just want a fast read on what your SaaS is worth, enter ARR and YoY growth and you'll have a defensible number in under 60 seconds.
+Unlike a generic business valuation calculator, this tool is calibrated to SaaS-specific benchmarks — recurring revenue, NRR, and cloud-category comps — so the output reflects how real SaaS buyers underwrite deals.

 Growth rate is the single largest modifier on the ARR multiple.
 In our model — calibrated to 2024–2026 public SaaS comps — companies growing 100%+ YoY get a 1.6× multiplier on the baseline; 60–100% gets 1.3×; 30–60% gets 1.0×; 15–30% gets 0.75×; below 15% gets 0.5×.
-Empirically, this matches the behavior of public SaaS indices: Snowflake at 48% growth trades at 22×, Datadog at 30% growth trades at 17.5×, Zoom at 3% growth trades at 4.1×.
+Empirically, this matches the behavior of public SaaS indices: high-growth names (Snowflake, Datadog, CrowdStrike) have traded at 15×–22× ARR during peak growth phases, while low-single-digit-growth names compress to 3×–5× — the multiple gap driven almost entirely by growth rate.
 Growth is the first lever to pull before a fundraise or exit conversation, but it is also the hardest to manufacture on a short timeline.
 If you're within 6 months of an exit, focus instead on NRR and Rule of 40 improvements — both are faster to move and carry real valuation weight.

 The Rule of 40 adjustment explained

 Rule of 40 (YoY growth % + FCF margin %) is one of the most-watched composite metrics in SaaS.
 It answers "is the company balancing growth and efficiency appropriately for its stage?"
 This calculator applies a Rule of 40 adjustment additively to the ARR multiple: companies over 60 get a +2.5× bonus; 40–60 gets +1.2×; 20–40 gets +0.3×; below 0 gets a -2× penalty.
-The thresholds align to Bessemer's observed valuation premiums across the Emerging Cloud Index over the past 8 years.
+The thresholds are calibrated to observed valuation premium patterns in the BVP Emerging Cloud Index and SaaS Capital's annual benchmarks.
 The Rule of 40 bonus applies after the growth, NRR, and margin modifiers — so it's incremental, not multiplicative.
 For SaaS operators, this is the single cleanest lever: cut 10 points of burn, add 10 points of growth, and you may cross a $10M valuation threshold without changing the underlying business.

-DCF model for SaaS startups (10-year + terminal)
+EBITDA multiple SaaS and DCF (10-year + terminal)

 SaaS valuation by stage (bootstrapped → Series C → growth)